Judson Cornwall

 Judson Cornwall (15 August 1924 – 11 February 2005) was a prolific Charismatic Christian preacher, pastor, and author of over 50 books on varied subjects such as worship, praise, spiritual warfare, and death.

 A third-generation minister, Judson Cornwall was preaching at the age of 7 during the Depression era, and later was regarded as an apostle and pioneer.
 After starting and pastoring churches in the West, Cornwall, a former Assemblies of God preacher, ministered worldwide for more than 20 years, preaching, teaching, and training ministers and laity of various denominations.
-Three of his books, Let Us Worship, Elements of Worship, and Let Us Praise, are widely considered Christian classics.
+His books include, Let Us Worship, Elements of Worship, and Let Us Praise.